bwl21/extension-boilerplate/README.md

 ## Configuration

+Copy `.env-example` to `.env` and fill in your data.
 In the `.env` you can configure the necessary constants to start with your project.
-With that, the ChurchTools-Client is ready to go and you can start using the ChurchTools-API. **Make sure you do include it in `.gitignore`!**
+With that, the ChurchTools-Client is ready to go and you can start using the ChurchTools-API.
+The `.env` is included in `.gitignore` and should never be checked in into a public repository!

 So: Happy coding